August 23, 2021 - August 24, 2021

 As leaders, we have to take control and re-establish the integrity of the profession, build stronger partnerships with the community and create empowering internal cultures that attract and retain the best.

-Calibre Press Owner, Lt.
-Jim Glennon, will open this two-day symposium by challenging law enforcement managers to think critically about the solutions.
+We open this two-day symposium by challenging law enforcement managers to think critically about the solutions.
 He’ll offer data, stats and relevant studies that highlight what we’re doing right and what we’re doing wrong as leaders of both organization and community.
-Jim will then begin the discussion on 1) how to successfully attract and recruit qualified applicants – including members of the minority community, and 2) how to retain your experienced officers in today’s climate.
+We then begin the discussion on 1) how to successfully attract and recruit qualified applicants – including members of the minority community, and 2) how to retain your experienced officers in today’s climate.

-Finally, we will facilitate breakout sessions and conduct an open panel discussion, allowing participants the opportunity to weigh in with Jim, Ed and Ryan on the issues at hand.
+Finally, we will facilitate breakout sessions and conduct an open panel discussion, allowing participants the opportunity to weigh in with the instructors on the issues at hand.